Quest 2 Learn 2025

 over the years

-Quest 2 Learn (Q2L) is Quest Alliance’s annual flagship summit that brings together young people, educators, civil society leaders, technologists, and policymakers to reimagine learning, work, and the future.
+Quest 2 Learn (Q2L) is Quest Alliance’s flagship summit that brings together young people, educators, civil society leaders, technologists, and policymakers to reimagine learning, work, and the future.
 In past editions, Q2L has explored themes like digital learning, gender equity, and career readiness, spotlighting youth voices and showcasing innovative solutions.

 Q2L 2023 focused on “Reimagining Learning for the 21st Century”, featuring youth-led sessions, keynotes, and interactive exhibits.
 Each year, the summit continues to challenge the status quo and spark bold conversations around building just, regenerative futures.
 Q2L 2025 is the 7th such edition of the event.
 Know more about Q2L over the past years.